tokox/sio-tool/README.md

 ### Packages

-You want to test your solution on a set of tests for example downloaded from the user forum on sio2-mimuw.
+You want to test your solution on a set of tests, for example downloaded from the user forum on sio2-mimuw.

-First download and unpack the package, then go to your solutions directory in st, and write
+First download and unpack the package, then go to your solution's directory in st, and write

 `st add_package ~/path/to/your/package`

 And after that, test your code using

 `st package_test`

+You can even use

+`st package_test --oiejq`

+to use oiejq to time the execution of your program (you can expect an increase in memory usage, oiejq uses some memory of it's own)

 ### Database